How I Flip RVs on Facebook Marketplace

 The Inspection

 If you’re new to the world of old campers, knowing what to look for can be tricky.
-Here are a few of the general things we look for when inspecting a potential RV:
+Here are a few of the general things we look for when inspecting a potential RV to buy and sell for profit.

 - How many miles are on the engine?